Increasing Women’s Participation in Naturism

 • visible behavioural rules

-• clear consent norms
+• clear non-sexual positioning

 8. Practical Barriers